HuzaifaSalahuddin/RAI-Unity-Bridge/Documentation/URDF_Export.md

 # Instructions On Creating RAI-Importable URDF-Scenes in Unity

 ## Basic Scene Annotation
-- Follow the basic urdf import steps from "Unity_BotSimulations" to import a robot from URDF file.
+- Follow the basic urdf import steps from "URDF_Import" to import a robot from URDF file.

 **IMPORTANT!**